jtpaulo/jtpaulo.github.io/_pages/teaching.md

 **2021** - Pedro Rodrigues.
 Analysis of I/O patterns for Data Management Systems.
 Co-advised with Ricardo Vilaça and Tânia Esteves.

-**2020** - Alberto Faria.
-Software-Defined Storage Control for Containerized HPC Applications.
-Co-advised with António Sousa and Ricardo Macedo.

-**2020** - César Borges.
-Realistic Assessment of Faults in Storage Systems.
-Co-advised with José Pereira.

 ### Concluded:

+**2022** - João Azevedo.
+Realistic Fault Assessment for Distributed Storage Systems.
+Co-advised with Ricardo Macedo.

 **2022** - Marco Dantas.
 Accelerating Deep Learning Training on High-Performance Computing with Storage Tiering.
 Co-advised with Rui Oliveira and Ricardo Macedo.